6.4.4 Oracle HFM - Mapping Data Points to HFM

 Account and Custom Dimensions

-When an account is selected, Report Authority will automatically select the members in each custom dimension that are defined as that account’s “Top custom” members.
-These default members can be changed, and Report Authority will validate that the selected custom member is valid for the selected account.
+When an account is selected, DPM Authority will automatically select the members in each custom dimension that are defined as that account’s “Top custom” members.
+These default members can be changed, and DPM Authority will validate that the selected custom member is valid for the selected account.

 Data Object Defaulted Dimension